Last updated: July 17th, 2023

 (Geeky technical caveat: they’re not exactly the same.
 Smaller gears make the chain curve more sharply, which creates ever so slightly more mechanical resistance.
 In a laboratory setting, 34:17 might actually be harder work than 40:20.
 In reality, the difference is imperceptible.)

-What’s the best way to change gear ratios?
+What’s the best way to change your gear ratio?

 Make small changes, usually no more than 3-4 teeth in the front or 1-2 teeth in the rear.
 Change only the front or the rear, not both at once, so the change isn’t too drastic.